-We pay attention to the provision for and the achievement of individuals and different groups of students.
-Our aim is to respond to children and their families circumstances in ways which take account of a variety of life experiences and needs.
+We pay attention to the provision for and the achievement of individuals and different groups of CYP.
+Our aim is to respond to CYP and their families circumstances in ways which take account of a variety of life experiences and needs.
 We recognise that for our target group of learners, outcomes at early adulthood are often poor and sometimes critical (lack of economic activity, criminal justice system involvement etc.).
-We will work with families, community groups, the police and other stakeholders to shift aspirations so that children can achieve a better, more productive future.
+We will work with families, community groups, the police and other stakeholders to shift aspirations so that CYP can achieve a better, more productive future and be 'Ready for Life', in line with our ambition as a school.